eclipse-vertx/vertx-codegen/vertx-codegen-processor/README.md

 ## Generated output

-A generator can create 3 different kinds of output: Java classes, resources and anything else
+A generator can create 2 different kinds of output: Java classes or resources

 ### Generated Java classes